andreskytt/it_strateegia/_posts/2016-09-19-context-of-strategy.md

 The exact meaning of these is definitely worthy of individual exploration but the key point is thus: On the 4th level of development a person leaves back its ego, is capable of facing its errors and accept lack of control.
 Control, however, is a central concept in strategy: historically military strategy sought to gain control over situations until the problems at hand grew too complex and the idea of dynamic competences or a learning organization emerged [^6].
 Therefore, certain strategies assume certain values.
 Learning is not viable when most employees focus on survival.

-__Key point__: It is not sufficient to communicate a strategy: it must also be executable by  the members of the organization within the applicable timeframe
+__Key point__: It is not sufficient to communicate a strategy: it must also be executable by  the members of the organization within the applicable time-frame

 ---
 [^1]: Cornelis A De Kluyver and John A Pearce.
 Strategy: a view from the top.
 Prentice Hall, fourth edition, 2012